 This website offers many resources for free (see menu for details): to learn more about the above mentioned composers, their times and the places where they flourished; and also about the musicians continuing in their footsteps.

 - Quoted by historian Ramachandra Guha in “Melody within” – POLITICS AND PLAY: India’s classical music may be the best antidote to chauvinism” (The Telegraph, 6 June 2020)

-- Rabindranath Tagore (who “didn’t know how to write music”) “was often attracted by the distinctive styles of regional music [and] wrote about the great evocative power of tunes wafting across distances–carrying the message of an unknown address whispered in the ear by a traveller–bringing a note of hope and encouragement across oceans of divide.”
-Among these regional styles was Carnatic music with which he became acquainted “during his stay with civil servant brother Satyendranath in Karwar in western India”, an interested sustained during his 1919 visit to Madras where “he had heard with pleasure instrumental recitals on the veena in the south Indian style”. – Reba Som, Rabindranath Tagore: The Singer and His Song (New Delhi, 2009)
+- According to Reba Som, Rabindranath Tagore (who didn’t know how to write music) “was often attracted by the distinctive styles of regional music [and] wrote about the great evocative power of tunes wafting across distances–carrying the message of an unknown address whispered in the ear by a traveller–bringing a note of hope and encouragement across oceans of divide.”
+Among these regional styles was Carnatic music with which he became acquainted “during his stay with civil servant brother Satyendranath in Karwar in western India”, an interest sustained during his 1919 visit to Madras where “he had heard with pleasure instrumental recitals on the veena in the south Indian style”.